22 Ways To Ask Better QuestionsHow about the quality of your questions?

 Ask better questions, and as a result, you get better answers.
-One of the most important habits for innovative thinkers is to ask interesting questions.
 Questions are the best way to gain more perspectives and develop more innovative solutions.
 Here are some recommendations for better questions because they lead to insights, creativity and excellent leadership.

 A prudent question is one-half of wisdom.